sag3002/imgOCR/README.md

 - change searchPath in the powershell script and other parameters as required
 - Open a powershell window, cd to project's folder and run ``` $ ./5.ps1 ```
 # To Do
-- Embedded Images: Extract embedded images in pdf(using Apache PDFBox) and .docx/pptx(extracting as zip, images in word/media), store combined OCR in metadata. other extensions: pages, epub, mobi, mhtml
+- Embedded Images: Extract embedded images in ~pdf(using Apache PDFBox)~ done and .docx/pptx(extracting as zip, images in word/media), store combined OCR in metadata. other extensions: pages, epub, mobi, mhtml
 - parallalize things to make it faster
 - I don't know how to do this yet: